 - If masks are used getting to and from work, they should be removed on arrival and binned or stored securely away from contact with other people or surfaces.

-- Masks, face coverings, tissues etc. must be disposed of in normal waste bins not recycle bins.
+- Masks, face coverings, tissues etc. must be disposed of in normal waste bins not recycling bins.

 Personal Protective Equipment (PPE)